NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/CheapTracking/README.md

 [![Phone controller demo (click to see video)](https://user-images.githubusercontent.com/126077/150543016-34926be4-7eca-4c47-87c0-95f0fdb29230.png)](https://youtu.be/kQKskHYlpQE "Phone Controller Demo (click to view on youtube")

-* Demo uses moto g100 Android phone that includes Qualcom chips for tracking.
+* Phone as a 6 DOF controller demo (no audio).
+Demo uses moto g100 Android phone that includes Qualcom chips for tracking with WebXR API in JavaScript to communicate with 3D Slicer web server.

 # Background and References